8ta4/say/DONTREADME.md

 ## Architecture

-`say` functions as a monolithic macOS background process and also as a Neovim plugin.
+`say` functions as a monolithic macOS background process.
 It's just a `brew install` away, eliminating the need for any additional devices.

 The uniformity of the macOS ecosystem simplifies both development and testing.